Do Go On - 339 - The Island of Dr Moreau (with NICK MASON)

 He's a bit of an odd guy.

-The guy who wants to make the hyenas wine for the rest of the lot.
+The guy who wants to make the hyenas wine.

 Okay, that's interesting.